vishvAsa/notes/computing/computer_architecture/Display.md

 #### Image quality
 Display screens vary in image quality parameters: screen size, maximum resolution: SVGA (800 x 600), XGA (1024 x 768), SXGA (1280 x 1024), or UXGA (1600 x 1200), contrast ratio.

+#### Refresh rate
 They also vary in refresh rate, in the case of images generated from projection, as in CRT monitors or projectors: low refresh rate results in flicker and eye strain - especially from typing distance.
 Higher resolutions require correspondingly higher refresh rates.

+Some ad fraud: "75hz is only on 1280x720 resolution, so viewsonic is lying about 75hz."

 #### LCD screens
 In addition LCD screens vary in adjustibility of height, orientation etc. and whether they also function as a touch sensitive input device.

-Screen size of around 14' has been quite adequate in my laptop computer.
+First, screen size of around 14' has been quite adequate for laptop use.
+Later, external monitor became indispensable.

+#### Borders and mounts
+Borderless monitors may be useful for stacking.

+100x100 VESA mount is common.

+#### Response time
+Short response time (1ms) is useful for gaming.
+5ms is common.

+##### Bleed
+IPS panel - some glow and backlight bleeding is common.

+#### Ports
+Cheap monitors come with fewer or obsolete ports.
+???

 #### Best and economical
 24 inch LCD without touch sensitivity was available for around 110 USD in a sale.

-#### Ports
-???

 ## Projectors
 Using projectors for display allows display size to be set dynamically; allowing a variety of postures and ability to view from a distance, it may be ergonomically better.
 But, it is not suitable for close viewing (and there fore use as a second monitor), because of the flickering in the display.